afaniuolo/WFFM-Conversion-Tool/README.md

 The tool provides the ability to analyze the source items in the source Sitecore instance, before executing the actual conversion and migration of items to the destination Sitecore instance.

-The tool offers to the user the choice to migrate saved WFFM forms data from a SQL database or from a MongoDB database source to the destination Sitecore Experience Forms SQL database.
+The tool offers the users the choice to migrate saved WFFM forms data from a SQL database or from a MongoDB database source to the destination Sitecore Experience Forms SQL database.

 ## Sitecore Compatibility
 The tool has been designed to support the migration of sitecore items from any version of Sitecore to Sitecore 9.1+.
 The tool has been tested migrating WFFM forms items and data starting from Sitecore version 6.5.